 - Anti-entropy: - Server P picks a server Q at random and exchanges updates.

-- Three possibilities: only push, only pull or both push and pull. - Claim: "A pure push-based approach does not help spread updates quickly."
+Eventually all the data will spread because we randomly connect to other machines and either push or pull information.
+There is no guarantee on how long this may take as everything is randomised.
+It may take a long time to connect to some machine that has never seen the update.
+But eventually someone will. - Three possibilities: only push, only pull or both push and pull. - Claim: "A pure push-based approach does not help spread updates quickly."
 Explanation: